How often have you seen pictures of families with a dog in it and wondered how they managed to pull that off, or IF you can pull that off?

 Before that, we need to go over the benefits of having a dog in your family, especially for the kids.
 Here’s…

-Kids that grow up around dogs learn very early that they have to look out for someone other than themselves.
+Kids and family dogs that grow up around dogs learn very early that they have to look out for someone other than themselves.

 Maybe you’ve already taught them to keep their room neat, unload the dishwasher, and give a hand when needed.
 However, learning to take care of another living being is a different responsibility entirely.

 You can teach your child to walk the dog, feed him at the right time, clean up after him, and bathe the dog.
 Yes, they won’t perform these tasks perfectly the first few times they try, but they’ll catch up with time.

 A recent study on children who had pets (dogs and cats) growing up has discovered that the kids that did were less vulnerable to illnesses.
 And even when these kids fell sick, their immune system responded to a shorter and less potent course of antibiotics than those that didn’t have dogs around them.